how to remove laminate flooring without removing skirting boards

 I could have commissioned a timber yard to cut me new skirting boards replicating the design, but that would have been expensive.
 It would also have removed the character because even though it matches, it’s another non-original element.

 I call it the “Trigger’s Broom” theory.
 In one hilarious “Only Fools” episode, Trigger claims his old broom has had several heads and handles.
-He’s asked, “How can it be the same broom then?”
+He’s asked, “How can it be the same broom?”

 And that’s the point.
 If you rip out the original features and replace them with replicas, how can they be the same original Victorian features?